Lead Time Forecasting: The 2nd Essential Step to Expert Demand Planning

 - When forecasting vendor/item lead times, using one single forecasting calculation, even though each item has unique receipt history characteristics.

 - Overreacting to individual long lead time spikes & reacting by building up unneeded inventory.

 - Not filtering promotional, or other special-order receipts, out of the lead time calculations, which could inflate the inventory.

 - Not taking seasonal lead time patterns into account when buying.

-If you are doing any of the above, be sure to check out what these pitfalls are costing your business.
+If you are doing any of the above, be sure to check out what these mistakes are costing your business.
 This Inventory ROI Calculator will show you.

 Advanced Operational KPIs for Inventory Management

 Advanced lead time forecasting will also provide numerous operational studies.
 Here are some of the KPIs that deserve study and action by your inventory management team: